escodebar/trainings/slides.md

  [...]
  create mode 100755 hooks/update.sample
  create mode 100644 info/exclude
-$ cd ..
 ```
 <!-- .element: style="font-size: 0.535em" -->

-I haven't seen an other Git training doing this!
+Don't do this at home!

 Notes:
 * Git keeps track of all the changes in the repository, it is therefore a perfect analysis tool
 * Git goes up the directory path to the point where it finds a ``.git`` folder, but ignores its contents
 * Therefore we can create a repository in the repository to track the changes and understand Git's behaviour
 * Ignore the added files for now, most of them are discussed later during the training
+* I haven't seen an other Git training doing this!

 ---